microsoft/sbom-tool/docs/building-from-source.md

-# Building the SBOM tool from source code.
+# Building the SBOM tool from source code

 The SBOM tool is a cross-platform, C#-based tool compiled using the  Microsoft .NET 8 cross-platform, open-source developer platform.
 Follow the instructions provided which will guide the user in building the sbom tool from the source file.

 ## Prerequisites

 * Download and install [Dotnet SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) version 8.0.100 or later.
 * Clone this GitHub repo (see steps to clone repo [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
 * A text editor or integrated development environment (IDE) such as [Visual Studio Code](https://code.visualstudio.com) or [Visual Studio](https://visualstudio.microsoft.com).